 Living in Gleaston Tower sounded like my idea of hell.

-Twinned concrete monoliths, the Headly towers – Gleaston and Glasswick – sat at the point the low rise flats stuttered out into open ground.
+Twinned concrete monoliths, the Headly towers – Gleaston and Glasswick – sat at the point the low rise flats stuttered out onto open ground.
 Thirty floors each of thick concrete slab, once-fashionable apartments, dingy windows and cacophonous graffiti, they tore at the sky’s underbelly over Sharrowford’s west end.

 They could be worse, at least to my sensibilities.
 Better the texture of aged concrete than the too-clean surfaces of steel and glass such things would be built from these days.
 At least these had life, of a kind.
 Some of the higher flats in Gleaston tower sported window boxes, sadly empty this time of year, or big houseplants visible behind the glass, a pleasing counterpoint to the grey exterior.
 One flat near the summit flew the Cross of St George from their window, and another two the ram’s head colours of Sharrowford Football Club.

 Glasswick – the condemned tower – looked awful.
 Every window up to the tenth story had been boarded, the wood damp and rotting from weather damage.
 The glass higher up had been smashed.
-Weeds sprouted in the concrete cracks and lichen had colonised big patches of concrete, a building with a skin disease.
+Weeds sprouted in the cracks and lichen had colonised big patches of concrete, a building with a skin disease.

 The police had nailed a man-sized plastic notice in big bold letters to the boarding over the entranceway.
 Keep out, building condemned by order of Sharrowford council, entry punishable by £500 fine, so on and so forth.